 We implemented our approach on the open-source CARLA simulator with version 0.9.10.1, including 8 towns and 21 kinds of weather.
 Please refer to Appendix~\ref{appendix: implemetation details} for implementation details.

-\textbf{Dataset collection} We ran a rule-based expert agent on all 8 kinds of towns and weather with 2 FPS, to collect an expert dataset of 3M frames (410 hours).
+\textbf{Dataset collection} We ran a rule-based expert agent on all 8 kinds of towns and weather with 2 FPS, to collect an expert dataset of 3M frames (410 hours) for training and evaluation.
 Note that the expert agent has the access to the privileged information in the CARLA simulator.
 For the diversity of the dataset, we randomly generated different routes, spawn dynamic objects and adversarial scenarios.

 \textbf{Benchmark} We evaluated our methods on three benchmarks: CARLA public leaderboard~\cite{leaderboard}, the Town05 benchmark~\cite{prakash2021multi} and CARLA 42 Routes benchmark~\cite{chitta2021neat}.
 In these benchmarks, the ego vehicle is required to navigate along predefined routes without collision or violating traffic rules in existence of adversarial events\footnote{The adversarial events include bad road conditions, front vehicle's sudden brake, unexpected entities rushing into the road from occluded regions, vehicles running a red traffic light, etc. Please refer to https://leaderboard.carla.org/scenarios/ for detailed descriptions of adversarial events.}.
 At each run, the benchmark randomly spawns start/destination points, and generates a sequence of sparse goal locations in GPS coordinates.
 Our method uses these sparse goal locations to guide the driving without manually setting discrete navigational commands (go straight, lane changing, turning).
 Please refer to Appendix~\ref{appendix: Benchmark details} for detailed descriptions of the three benchmarks.